-At Ecologic Institute, Benedict Bueb is the project manager of INTERLACE project.
-The project, funded by the European Commission's Horizon 2020 program, fosters international cooperation to restore urban ecosystems in Latin America and Europe through nature-based solutions (NBS).
+At Ecologic Institute, Benedict Bueb is the project manager of the INTERLACE project.
+The project, funded by the European Commission's Horizon 2020 program, fosters international cooperation to restore urban ecosystems in Latin America and Europe through NBS.

 In his research work, he analyzes "sustainable adaptation pathways" in a project to strengthen the joint implementation of the 2030 Agenda, the Paris Agreement and the Sendai Framework for Disaster Risk Reduction.
 He is further involved in the WADKlim project assessing the risk of water-based conflicts resulting from droughts and water scarcity in Germany as well as potential measures to mitigate them.
 In addition, he supports the project Digital Water City exploring the potential of data and digital technologies to enhance the sustainability in the water management of five major European cities.